-- any family support that is necessary to aid rehabilitation; - case management services; - travel and incidentals' allowance to defray costs of expenses incurred during rehabilitation, job seeking, and initial employment; - special services related to blindness and deafness; - assistance with independent living services; - placement and employment services; and - post placement services to ensure satisfactory adjustment in employment.
+- educational, personal, and psychological counseling and evaluation; - vocational training benefits; - loans; - monthly subsistence allowance and work study allowance; - medical benefits, including treatment, care, prosthetic appliances, and eyeglasses; - any family support that is necessary to aid rehabilitation; - case management services; - travel and incidentals' allowance to defray costs of expenses incurred during rehabilitation, job seeking, and initial employment; - special services related to blindness and deafness; - assistance with independent living services; - placement and employment services; and - post placement services to ensure satisfactory adjustment in employment.

 One of the task force's major recommendations led to the development of a new Five-Track Service Delivery System designed to make the VR&E's services more employment-driven.
-Veterans must choose one of the five tracks to reach their employment goals: Re-employment; Rapid Access to Employment; Self-Employment; Employment through Long-Term Services; or Independent Living Services.
+Veterans must choose one of the following five tracks to reach their employment goals: Reemployment; Rapid Access to Employment; Self-Employment; Employment through Long-Term Services; or Independent Living Services.
 The five tracks are described briefly below.